Luke Collis

-Luke Collis (born July 27, 1988) is an American former professional football quarterback who played in the Arena Football League (AFL).
-He signed with the Spokane Shock as an undrafted free agent in 2012.
-He played college football at Occidental College after transferring out of University of Nevada, Reno.
-He was also a member of the Chicago Rush, Knoxville NightHawks, San Angelo Bandits, Tampa Bay Storm, Philadelphia Soul, Beijing Lions, and Georgia Doom.
+Luke Collis (born July 27, 1988) is an American former professional football quarterback who played in the Arena Football League (AFL) with the Spokane Shock, Tampa Bay Storm, and Philadelphia Soul.
+He played college football for Nevada Wolf Pack and Occidental Tigers.
+He also played for the Knoxville NightHawks of the Professional Indoor Football League (PIFL), the San Angelo Bandits of the Lone Star Football League (LSFL), the Beijing Lions of the China Arena Football League (CAFL), and the Georgia Doom of the American Arena League (AAL).

 College career

 After attending Saint Francis High School, Collis accepted a scholarship to play football at the University of Nevada in 2007.
 At Nevada, Collis was an Academic All-WAC honoree in 2009.
 After redshirting his freshman year, and playing behind Colin Kaepernick as a redshirt freshman and sophomore, Collis announced that he would transfer to Occidental College on January 7, 2010.
 He attempted one pass during his time at Nevada.
 Collis became a two-year starter and captain for the Occidental Tigers, and was named second-team All-Southern California Intercollegiate Athletic Conference (SCIAC) as a junior, and first-team All-SCIAC as a senior.
 As a senior, Collis ranked 3rd nationally in passing completions per game (27), 7th nationally in passing yards per game (305), and 5th nationally total passing touchdowns (28 in 9 games).